-Research and development expenses were \$149 million in 2015, \$133 million in 2014 and \$122 million in 2013, and represented 9% of revenues in 2015, 2014, and 2013.
+Research and development expenses were \$178 million in 2016, \$149 million in 2015 and \$133 million in 2014, and represented 10% of revenues in 2016, and 9% of revenues in each of 2015 and 2014.
 Research and development expenses consist primarily of salaries and other related expenses for personnel, as well as the cost of facilities and depreciation of capital equipment.
-Out of the increase of \$16 million in 2015 compared to 2014, \$11 million was primarily as a result of an increase in compensation for employees engaged in research and development, mainly attributed to new hires and acquisitions made during the year.
-Out of the increase of \$11 million in 2014 compared to 2013, \$9 million was primarily as a result of an increase in compensation for employees engaged in research and development.
+Out of the \$29 million increase in 2016 compared to 2015, \$23 million was primarily a result of an increase in compensation for employees engaged in research and development, mainly attributed to new hires and acquisitions made during 2015.
+Out of the \$16 million increase in 2015 compared to 2014, \$11 million was primarily a result of an increase in compensation for employees engaged in research and development.